Skip to content

 Click here to access the Court of Protection Rules (2017).

-The Public Guardian is an office set up in section 57 of the Mental Capacity Act, for the specific purpose of:
+The Public Guardian is an officer established by section 57 of the Mental Capacity Act, for the specific purpose of:

 1. Establishing and maintaining a register of Lasting Powers of Attorney;